 Cellars

 Repair category -

-Notes None.
+Notes Not Applicable.

-Electricity

-Repair category 2

-Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property appears relatively modern but there is no evidence of a recent test.
+Electricity Repair category 3 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+The installation in this property appears dated and there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.
-Sockets were noted to the skirting boards in various locations which is not considered best practice.
+A socket was noted to the skirting board which is not considered best practice.
+We were unable to inspect the PV panels from ground level.
+We assume the panels to be in working order.